Mallotus japonicus,

-a deciduous tree with gray-brown barks that grows up to 15m in
+deciduous tree with gray-brown barks that grows up to 15m in height

-height, and 50cm across, occur mainly in denuded lands, logged-off
+and 50cm across, occurs mainly in denuded lands, logged-off lands,

-wide, in the shape of an oval or broad oval, with margins entire or
+in the shape of an oval or broad oval, with margins entire or wavy,

-wavy, occasionally cleft shallowly in three.
-Petioles measure 5-20cm
+occasionally cleft shallowly in three.
+Petioles measure 5-20cm in

-in length, tingeing red, and new leaves give red color.
+length, tingeing red, and new leaves give a red color.
 This species

 is dioecious: Branch tips emerge panicles with no petals; male